munificent/craftinginterpreters/book/hash-tables.md

 ### Inserting entries

-Now that string objects know their hash code, we can start putting them into hash tables.
-You can't do anything useful with an empty hash table, so let's start with inserting:
+Now that string objects know their hash code, we can start putting them into hash tables:

 ^code table-set-h (1 before, 2 after)

 This adds the given key/value pair to the given hash table.
 If an entry for that key is already present, the new value overwrites the old one.
-It returns true if a new entry was added.
+It returns `true` if a new entry was added.
 Here's the implementation:

 ^code table-set